LeoTN/yt-dlp-autohotkey-gui/README.md

 * Sometimes yt-dlp's requests will be **blocked by YouTube**.
 This causes some videos to appear as **not found** in the video list.
   * If this is the case, I recommend waiting a little before trying again.

-> [!Note]
-> The ability to [use cookies](https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp) will be available in future versions which can mitigate this issue.

 </details>

 ## Credits & License